 MemSQL scales similar to a Hadoop architecture in that MemSQL doesn’t require exotic hardware; it scales linearly on commodity hardware.
 This allows MemSQL to run on-premises, in the cloud, or as a managed service.
 It’s also possible to scale MemSQL instances without taking the cluster offline, which means MemSQL can be easily scaled “just-in-time” when new performance or storage is necessary.

 What use cases is MemSQL really great for?

 MemSQL supports real-time analytics.
-It can natively subscribe to Kafka or Spark data streams and process at a very large scale.
-Once data is in MemSQL, you can use full SQL to analyze it.
+It can natively subscribe to Kafka, Spark, AWS S3, or HDFS data pipelines and process at a very large scale.
+Once data is in MemSQL, you can use standard SQL to analyze it.
 This makes MemSQL a great technology for use cases where a high business value is placed on minimized latency, such as fraud detection, system monitoring, e-commerce, and social networks.